google/oboe/docs/notes/disconnect.md

 When Oboe is using **AAudio**, and a headset is plugged in or out, then the stream is no longer available and becomes "disconnected".
-The app will then be notified in one of two ways.
+The app should then be notified in one of two ways.

 1) If the app is using a callback then the AudioStreamCallback object will be called.
 It will launch a thread, which will call onErrorBeforeClose().